 Kangaroo Island Community Education (KICE) was formed in 2005 as a multi campus school from the three KI Area Schools – Penneshaw, Parndana and Kingscote.
 The background of each campus, as they are now known, is very rich, and connects with Kangaroo Island’s history and their unique qualities and endeavours which reflect our island community.

 The revised model of education delivery is an outcome of the community initiated “Review of Care, Education and Training Across Kangaroo Island”.
 The final report of the committee (August, 2003) has a whole of island perspective on delivering services from birth through to post school training.
-Consequently it is important that our school works collaboratively with Children’s Services and Penneshaw Preschool along with the KI TAFE Learning Centre.
+Consequently it is important that our school works collaboratively with Children’s Services and Penneshaw Preschool.
 The KI Partnership is strong, dynamic and always has children and young people as our central focus.

 - Education on KI is birth to adult